 At present, he works in his own graphic studio since 1990.

-Béla tells stories about the city with his ink lines, stories about houses, buildings, buses, underground railway that cannot be seen anymore – they were buried, demolished, rebuilt long ago.
-In contrast to the simplified, faceless, stereotype visual experience of computer effects, his bird's eye view maps have many things for you to discover and to marvel about for hours, weeks or even months.
+Béla tells stories about the city with his ink lines, stories about houses, buildings, buses, underground railways that cannot be seen anymore – they were buried, demolished, rebuilt long ago.
+In contrast to the simplified, faceless, stereotypical visual experience of computer effects, his bird's eye view maps have many things for you to discover and to marvel about for hours, weeks, or even months.
 They allow questions to arise in the viewer, they raise interest and arouse the desire to discover all the life depicted in the pictures.